 To manually register

 cd /d C:\Windows\Microsoft.NET\Framework\v4.0.30319 iisreset /stop aspnet_regiis -i iisreset /start %systemroot%\system32\inetsrv\appcmd set config /section:isapiCgiRestriction /[path='%windir%\Microsoft.NET\Framework\v4.0.30319\aspnet_isapi.dll'].allowed:True %systemroot%\system32\inetsrv\appcmd set config /section:isapiCgiRestriction /[path='%windir%\Microsoft.NET\Framework64\v4.0.30319\aspnet_isapi.dll'].allowed:True

 Troubleshoot ShareFile clients and web app

 If a mobile device won’t connect to a connector, verify connectivity.
 Many connectivity issues are covered in the preceding table.
-Make sure that storage zones controller is on-line.
+Make sure the storage zone controller is on-line.
 Upload a file to the zone.
-If the upload works, the issue is specific to connectors.
+If the upload works, the issue is specific to the connectors.
 Try to connect from the mobile device using both the cellular and company network.
 Check that the SharePoint server or file server is available.